-- Project Boundary Rider is an innovative biosecurity initiative of Vinehealth Australia and generously funded by State Government, which seeks to evaluate the potential of geofencing software to safeguard South Australian vineyards from pests, diseases and weeds –a first we believe for the Australian wine industry.
+Project Boundary Rider was an innovative biosecurity initiative of Vinehealth Australia and generously funded by State Government, which sought to evaluate the potential of geofencing software to safeguard South Australian vineyards from pests, diseases and weeds –a first we believe for the Australian wine industry.

-- The software, produced by our Canadian technology partners – Be Seen Be Safe, and currently being used in the Poultry Industry in Canada, will place a virtual fence around some of Australia’s most valuable vineyards.
-An application called B Rider App must be downloaded, which then tracks the movements of people across these virtual boundaries, via GPS on a smartphone, recording these movements in real-time.
+The software, produced by our Canadian technology partners – Be Seen Be Safe, and currently being used in the Poultry Industry in Canada, placed a virtual fence around some of Australia’s most valuable vineyards.
+An application called B Rider App which was downloaded, then tracked the movements of people across these virtual boundaries, via GPS on a smartphone, recording these movements in real-time.

-- A pilot is being run with approximately 30 grower businesses across McLaren Vale and Barossa Regions between December 2016 and mid 2017.
-Each participating grower will benefit from an up-to-date electronic visitor record of anyone with a smartphone who has moved across their geofences – an added tool to their farmgate hygiene toolkit.
+A pilot was run with approximately 30 grower businesses across McLaren Vale and Barossa Regions between December 2016 and mid 2017.
+Each participating grower benefited from an up-to-date electronic visitor record of anyone with a smartphone who moved across their geofences – an added tool to their farmgate hygiene toolkit.

-- Vinehealth Australia will also assess the ‘track and trace’ capability of this technology.
-With a complete list of movements of people who have used the app in the project, onto and off of participating vineyards, we will be able to simulate a pest or disease outbreak and see how this technology could help us.
-The ability to overlay factors such as wind direction, wind speed, temperature, humidity will allow us to predict spread of an incursion, and then notify growers and visitors by text message so we can implement meaningful biosecurity measures immediately, thus limiting the spread of the pest or disease, with the aim of eradication.
+Vinehealth Australia also assessed the ‘track and trace’ capability of this technology.
+With a complete list of movements of people who have used the app in the project, onto and off of participating vineyards, we were able to simulate a pest or disease outbreak and see how this technology could help us.
+The ability to overlay factors such as wind direction, wind speed, temperature, humidity allowed us to predict spread of an incursion, and then notify growers and visitors by text message so we could implement meaningful biosecurity measures immediately, thus limiting the spread of the pest or disease, with the aim of eradication.